skycoin/skywire/README.md

       --keep-alive duration   timeout for rule expiration (default 30s)
 ```

-<local-port> <remote-port> and <route-id> are all just integers. it's suggested to create the first route with id 1, unless another route exists with that id
+<local-port> <remote-port> and <route-id> are all just integers.
+It's suggested to create the first route with id 1, unless another route exists with that id.

-the port numbers are similarly inconsequential.
+The port numbers are similarly inconsequential.

-__note: the skywire router is pending refactorization!__
+__Note: the skywire router is pending refactorization!__

 ### Using the Skywire VPN